MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

        value.

-       In cases where `other_params` has identical names as `candidate_param`, the `candidate_param` takes priority and the parameter is deleted in other_params
+       In cases where `other_params` has identical names as `candidate_param`, the `candidate_param` takes priority and the identical parameter is decoupled from the other_params

        Optimization methods that do not require bounded or initialized start values allow for dummy entries in ``start_value``.
 These placeholders are